-In our former work we identified members of this protein family as Fe2S2 cluster coordinating enzymes and important roles during iron homeostasis of some of those.
+In our former work we identified members of this protein family as Fe2S2 cluster coordinating enzymes and important roles during iron metabolism of some of those.
 We also revealed essential functions of a specific glutaredoxin during vertebrate development of the cardiovascular system and the brain.

 Glutaredoxin 2 (Grx2) is essential for embryonic development of a functioning brain via redox

 regulation of collapsin response mediator protein 2 (CRMP2).

 Our current work is embedded in the research activities of the Department of Neurology, Heinrich-Heine University Düsseldorf (headed by S. Meuth).
 We aim at the translation of our former findings regarding redox regulation and iron metabolism as well as the redox- and iron-dependent cell death mechanism ferroptosis as a crosstalk of both into the medical context of neurological deficits, focusing on neuroinflammation, e.g. multiple sclerosis.

 Schematic overview of our current research: grey cells: neurons, blue cells: oligodendrocytes,